jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2019-05-01-another-one-bites-the-dust.md

-goodbye to Snapchat won't create any additional FOMO, and will further my drive to have more meaningful interactions with the people that matter to me, but in anxious, troubled moments, perhaps flicking through it's neverending stream of garbage was actually rather comforting.
+goodbye to Snapchat won't create any additional FOMO, and will further my drive to have more meaningful interactions with the people that matter to me, but in anxious, troubled moments, perhaps flicking through it's neverending stream of trash was actually rather comforting.